josevarghese80/take-home-exercise/README.md

 ---
 ## Project Run Instructions

-The complete environment (Front and backend) has been built as an end to end CICD Pipeline u=using GitHub Workflows
+The complete environment (Front and backend) has been built as an end to end CICD Pipeline using GitHub Workflows

 You have two options to run the application